ChouliarasVasileios/Double-Pendulum-Control/README.md

 - Simulation results

 # Acknowledgements
-This project was completed as part of the Robotics Systems II course under the guidance of **Assistant Profeessor Konstantinos Chatzilygeroudis.**
+This project was completed as part of the Robotics Systems II course under the guidance of **Assistant Professor Konstantinos Chatzilygeroudis.**